This is a wiki and work-in-progress. Do not share please.

 - Ensure that the event is documented in writing and with video following the method and format you will learn by working with our international team.

-- Make sure you collect all the documentation material in one place and structure it well so that it is easy for those who could not come in person still can participate in the discussion.
+- Collect all the documentation material in one place and structure it well so that it is easy for those who could not come in person to participate in the discussion.

 AFTER THE EVENT: